 The most common causes of forefoot pain include bunions, hammertoes, corns, plantar fasciitis, tarsal tunnel syndrome and flat feet.

 Bunions (hallux valgus) involve the formation of an abnormal bony bump at the joint of the big toe, causing the joint to swell outward and become painful.
 The more deformed the joint becomes, the more it can lead to difficulty walking and to the development of ingrown toenails, corns and calluses.
-It often occurs as a result of an inherited foot type or wearing shoes that do not fit properly.
+It often occurs because of an inherited foot type or wearing shoes that do not fit properly.
 Early treatment can be very effective and may include taking anti-inflammatory medication, wearing roomier shoes, applications of ice or taping the foot into a normal position.
 For more severe cases, bunion surgery may be performed to correct this problem.

 A hammertoe is an abnormally crooked, contracted toe that takes the shape of an inverted "V." This condition develops when a muscle or tendon imbalance causes the toe to buckle and eventually become stuck in a bent position.
-Hammertoes may occur for a number of reasons, including hereditary abnormalities, rheumatoid arthritis, traumatic injury or the wearing of poorly fitted shoes.
+Hammertoes may occur for several reasons, including hereditary abnormalities, rheumatoid arthritis, traumatic injury or the wearing of poorly fitted shoes.
 Treatment generally involves wearing roomier shoes, using orthotics or taking pain relief medication.

-Corns are rough, thickened layers of skin that develop on the feet as a result of the skin protecting itself from friction and pressure.
+Corns are rough, thickened layers of skin that develop on the feet because of the skin protecting itself from friction and pressure.
 Corns usually have hard centers and are surrounded by inflamed skin.
 They commonly develop on the tops of the toes or sides of the feet and toes and cause pain when pressure is applied.
 Treatment may involve the use of shoe inserts, trimming excess skin or surgical removal.

 Plantar fasciitis is an inflammation of the plantar fascia, a ligament that runs along the bottom of the foot from the heel to the base of the toes.
 This ligament normally supports the arch of the foot, functioning as a shock absorber, but if, after repeated stretching, it tears, inflammation and severe heel pain result.
 Plantar fasciitis may be caused by having naturally tight calf muscles, wearing shoes with high heels, having flat feet or having very high arches.
 Treatments for plantar fasciitis may include pain medications, physical therapy, orthotics and corticosteroid injects at the site.